-- Experiment with different drying temperatures, thickness of food, pre-treatment versus no pre-treatment and different re-hydration methods. - To save nutrients and produce a quality product, it is necessary to work fast preparing foods to dry.
+- Experiment with different drying temperatures, thickness of produce, pre-treatment versus no pre-treatment and different re-hydration methods.
+You will determine what works best for your particular needs and preferences. - To save nutrients and produce a quality product, it is necessary to work fast preparing foods to dry.
 When placed in your dehydrator, they need to dry continuously at the recommended temperatures and times.
 Do not turn off your dehydrator or leave partially dried food on the trays as it may spoil or develop "off" flavors. - Spread all foods evenly to dry in single layers.
 If slices overlap, the areas that are overlapped will take twice as long to dry. - Do not add fresh produce to a partially dried batch.
 It will slow the rate of drying for both products.
 It is possible, however, to combine partially dried foods on to fewer trays. - Many people have more than one NESCO®/American Harvest® dehydrator.
 If you have two, it's easy to combine a load from both dehydrators after a few hours and start a new batch in your second dehydrator using the remaining trays.